Renewable energy in Italy: Hydroelectricity

-Installed capacity of Hydroelectricity in 2015 was 18,531 MW.
-Hydroelectric production varies considerably from year to year.
-2014 saw a record year in production at 58,545 GWh.
-From the turn of the century to the beginning of the 1960s hydroelectricity dominated the share of electricity production in Italy and this source has a long history in the peninsula and reflects Italy's mountainous geography and high water runoff.
-Some of Italy's largest hydroelectric plants operate pumped storage providing the country with a means of balancing and storing the variable output from the countries growing solar and wind power facilities.
+As of 2025, Italy has 4,928 hydropower plants with an installed capacity of 21.579 GW.
+Though depending on levels of drought, hydroelectric production varies considerably from year to year.
+2024 saw a record year in production at 52,076 GWh, contributing to 42% of Italy's total renewable electricity production for that year.
+From the turn of the century to the beginning of the 1960s, hydroelectricity dominated the share of electricity production in Italy, and this source has a long history in the peninsula and reflects Italy's mountainous geography and high water runoff.
+Some of Italy's largest hydroelectric plants operate pumped storage, providing the country with a means of balancing and storing the variable output from the country's growing solar and wind power facilities.
+Studies show that pumped storage hydroelectric plants contribute to grid flexibility, reducing carbon emissions by charging and discharging in response to market conditions and renewable variability.